 Every House has a Matron who is available all day to support and look after pupils.
 She is always on hand to welcome pupils into the House at break times, lunchtime and the start and end of the day.
 As a constant presence, the pupils truly appreciate Matron who helps them with all sorts, including lost property and minor ailments.

-Our Medical Centre is onsite, and we have two fully qualified and experienced Nurses on-site and medical assistance available 24/7 during term time.
+Our Health Centre is onsite, and we have three fully qualified and experienced Nurses on-site and medical assistance available 24/7 during term time.
 We are registered with a GP Surgery which is less than one-minute walk from campus and we are a 15 minute drive from a large Accident and Emergency centre.

 Holroyd Howe, our onsite caterers provide all school meals.
 They have an excellent reputation and work exclusively with independent schools in the UK.
 Our caterers are extremely good at dealing with any individual dietary requirements that you child may have.
 We cater for vegetarians, vegans, gluten free, dairy free, lactose free, monosodium glutamate free pupils to mention a few.